 When commissioning services, the local authority should assure itself and have evidence that service providers employ staff who are remunerated to a level that enables them to retain an effective workforce.
 Remuneration must be at least sufficient to comply with the national minimum wage legislation for hourly pay or equivalent salary.
 This will include appropriate remuneration for any time spent travelling between appointments.
 Guidance on these issues can be found at the HMRC website.

-In particular, local authorities should encourage relevant staff to be trained or developed to meet the National Skills Academy standards and programmes of training for care and support Commissioners or equivalent, and appropriate standards for commissioning related services such as housing services where appropriate.
+In particular, local authorities should encourage relevant staff to be trained or developed to meet the National Skills Academy standards and programmes of training for care and support commissioners and appropriate standards for commissioning related services such as housing services, where appropriate.
 Local authorities should consider the skills and capabilities needed to support new approaches to commissioning, for example, outcomes-based and integrated commissioning.
-Local authorities should have regard to the emerging skill levels and qualifications being developed for commissioning staff by Skills for Care.
+Local authorities should have regard to the skill levels and qualifications for commissioning staff from Skills for Care.

 3.3 Supporting sustainability